kodebae/space-station-geo-location/iss-app/README.md

 # 🛰️ Space Station Geo Location App
 > This project is built with React, Axios, and TomTom Maps API.
-It also utilizes and open source API for the ISS location updates.
+This app also utilizes and open source API for the ISS location updates.

 ## API Information
 [ISS Location Now](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)